mncrowe/QGDipoles.jl/paper/paper.md

 # State of the field

-While there has been much recent work on solvers for
+While there has been much recent work on solvers for time-dependent geophysical fluid dynamics problems [@GeophysicalFlows; @Oceananigans], there are less packages designed for solving the steady problem, and none that solve directly for dipolar vortex solutions that the author could find.

-Muraki Snyder method, code? for QSG

-lambdipole function from GeophysicalFlows

-My MATLAB code for LQG

-Good recent Julia codes for QG simulations and PE simulations (GF and Oceananigans) This package consistent with GF
+Some packages which partially address this problem are:

+- `GeophysicalFlows.jl` [@GeophysicalFlows] (Julia)

+  `GeophysicalFlows.jl` contains the function `lambdipole` within `src/utils.jl`.
+  This function plots the simplest example of a 1-layer QG dipolar vortex using the known analytical solution.
+  However,

+- `Dedalus` [@Dedalus] (Python)

+- `QGDipoles.mat` [@QGDipolesMat] (MATLAB)

+  This MATLAB package was originally included as supplementary material with

 # Methodology